Distance: 55.5-mile out-and-back

 Just before the summit (at mile 15.6 for me), there’s an unexpect-ed fork with no signage at all and each branch looking equally good.
 It’s only a momentary worry—the R fork turns to gravel almost immediately, so go L.

-If you’re like me and you use Mapmyride’s elevation profiles to estimate your work load before heading out, you will be cruelly misled.
-MMR shows a profile of fairly constant pitch, steepening only slightly in the second half, and it says the climb to the summit averages 3.3%, which is next to nothing.
-So I expected the pitch to go from 2% to 4%.
-My experience was nothing like this.
+Mapmyride’s elevation profile is useless.
+Be sure to use RWGPS’s to plan your workout.
 The first miles are almost flat, climbing at a pitch so mellow that when the first stair steps, around 5%, appear you welcome them as a diversion.
-But the steps get steeper and longer, until the final 6 miles are downright labor, with pitches of 7-10% one after another.
-Or I was just having a very bad day.
+But the steps get steeper and longer, until the final 6 miles are work, with regular pitches of 7-8%.

 Shortening the route: Ride to the summit, as I did.
 If you want still shorter, ride until the scenery or pitch fails to please and turn around.
-It’s only going to get worse.
+It’s only going to get harder.

 Adding miles: Ride Quartzville Road, the ride this is a continuation of.